-- Fill-out and complete the electronic Flight Training Operations Log, including notation of the oil, fuel, estimated fuel time, takeoff Centre of Gravity and Weight, Hobbs, anticipated departure time and estimated length of the flight; be sure to include the planned exercises.
-Having completed the computer flight training data, manually complete the information required on the Flight Operations Board.
+- Fill-out and complete the electronic "new flight" in Flight School Record software, including notation of the oil, fuel, estimated fuel time, takeoff Centre of Gravity and Weight, Hobbs, anticipated departure time and estimated length of the flight; be sure to include the planned exercises.

 - Ensure that the Journey Log is placed on-board the aircraft.3